Daly City, California: 2010 census

-There were 32,588 housing units at an average density of 4,252.2 /sqmi, of which 17,565 (56.5%) were owner-occupied, and 13,525 (43.5%) were occupied by renters.
+The 32,588 housing units had an average density of 4,252.2 /sqmi, of which 56.5% were owner-occupied and 43.5% were occupied by renters.
 The homeowner vacancy rate was 1.9%; the rental vacancy rate was 4.2%.
-58,239 people (57.6% of the population) lived in owner-occupied housing units and 42,203 people (41.7%) lived in rental housing units.
+About 57.6% of the population lived in owner-occupied housing units and 41.7% lived in rental housing units.

 Daly City is home to the only Karaite synagogue in the United States, Congregation B'nai Israel.

-As of 2010 census figures, 40.7% of Daly City residents are of Filipino descent, the highest concentration of Filipino/Filipino Americans of any mid-sized city in North America.
+As of 2010 census figures, 40.7% of Daly City residents are of Filipino descent, the highest concentration of Filipino/Filipino Americans of any midsized city in North America.
 This partly explains Daly City's place in the vernacular as the "Pinoy Capital".
-Benito M. Vergara Jr. goes into the details of this history in his ethnography Pinoy Capital: The Filipino Nation in Daly City.
+Benito M. Vergara Jr. details this history in his ethnography Pinoy Capital: The Filipino Nation in Daly City.